openVietAnh/beatcpp/README.md

-# 🔧 CLI Media Browser – Dependency Installation Guide
+# 🔧 Beatcpp – Dependency Installation Guide

 This guide helps you install all required dependencies to build and run the CLI Media Browser on **Linux** (openSUSE, Ubuntu/Debian, Arch, Fedora).